 The IRS has a tax calendar that outlines deadlines for different types of businesses.
-Some deadlines include the following: Partnerships and S-corporations must file by March 15 so that the K-1s can be issued for owners to report income and pay taxes on their personal returns by April 15.
-C-corporations typically need to file by April 15.
+Some deadlines include the following: Partnerships and S-corporations must file by March 15 so that the K-1s can be issued for owners to report income and pay taxes on their personal returns.
+C-corporations typically need to file by April 18.

 Depending on the amount to be paid, employment, excise and sales taxes may need to be paid annually, quarterly or even monthly.
 Filings can match that frequency but are often quarterly.
 The exception is the reporting of payments to individuals.
-These are done annually on W-2 and 1099-NEC forms, which were due, for 2020, by February 1, 2021.
+These are done annually on W-2 and 1099-NEC forms.

 What if I can’t pay?
 Can I get an extension?

 Yes, you generally can get an extension to file certain business income tax, information and other returns; usually for six months.
 The extension typically allows more time to file, not more time to pay, says McVittie.
 Many, but not all, states follow federal rules so check with your state’s tax agency.
 Unpaid taxes are typically subject to failure-to-file penalties plus interest.